cloudnativer/kube-install/docs/operation0.7.md

 <br>
 You will delete the two k8s-nodes (192.168.1.15 and 192.168.1.16) from the kubernetets cluster.
-Execute the following command on Kube_install host:<br>
+Execute the following command on kube-install host:<br>

 ```
 # kube-install -exec delnode -node "192.168.1.13,192.168.1.15" -label "192168001011"